 The Bruins are very much a team, though.
 They have four players who average double-figures in scoring: Mann, Bradshaw, junior point guard Reece Chamberlain, and senior forward Drew Windler.
 Their top-six players in terms of scoring also average at least 3.3 rebounds per game, and their top-four players all average at least 1.2 assists per game.

-Junior guard/forward Lucky Jones is also going to need to build off a strong performance against St. John's.
-Jones was sensational in the first half, scoring 20 points, but slowed down in the second half, finishing with 23 points.
-He leads the team in rebounding at 6.8 rebounds per game, and he crashes the glass on both ends of the floor for RMU.
+Junior guard/forward Lucky Jones is also going to need to build off a strong performance against the Red Storm.
+He leads the team in rebounding at 6.8 rebounds per game, and is their best defender.

 Windler is the kind of stretch-four that the Colonials haven't really faced this season.
 He leads the Bruins in three-point percentage at 47 percent, and takes 70 percent of his shots from long distance.
 At 6'9, it will be hard for any Robert Morris defender to deny him a good look.